JuliaMath/Roots.jl/README.md

 [![codecov](https://codecov.io/gh/JuliaMath/Roots.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaMath/Roots.jl)

-This package contains simple routines for finding roots, or zeros, of scalar functions of a single real variable.
+This package contains simple routines for finding roots, or zeros, of scalar functions of a single real variable using floating-point math.
 The `find_zero` function provides the primary interface.
 The basic call is `find_zero(f, x0, [M], [p]; kws...)` where, typically, `f` is a function, `x0` a starting point or bracketing interval,  `M` is used to adjust the default algorithms used, and `p` can be used to pass in parameters.